joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 ## Appendix: OpenRouter vs Direct Providers

-Once you decide on a model, you have a second choice: call the provider directly, or route through [OpenRouter](https://openrouter.ai).

-**What OpenRouter is:** a proxy layer that sits in front of dozens of inference providers and exposes a single OpenAI-compatible API endpoint.
-One API key, one integration, access to hundreds of models across DeepInfra, Together.ai, Fireworks, Baseten, and many others.
-You pick the model by name; OpenRouter handles routing.
+[OpenRouter](https://openrouter.ai) is a proxy that exposes a single OpenAI-compatible API across dozens of inference providers.
+One key, one integration, automatic fallback if a provider goes down, and unified billing across everything.

-**One important caveat for this specific post:** as of March 2026, GLM-5 and Kimi K2.5 are not yet listed on OpenRouter.
-For these two models right now, going direct is your only option.
-That will likely change as the models mature and gain broader adoption, but it is worth checking the current OpenRouter model list before assuming availability.
+As of March 2026, GLM-5 and Kimi K2.5 are not yet on OpenRouter, so direct is the only option for those two.
+MiniMax-M2.5, Qwen3.5, and DeepSeek V3.2 are available there.

-For the models that are on OpenRouter (MiniMax-M2.5, Qwen3.5, and most established models), the choice between OpenRouter and going direct comes down to a few things:

-**Choose OpenRouter when:**
-- You are prototyping or experimenting and want to switch models without touching your code
+**Use OpenRouter** when you are prototyping, want to switch models without code changes, or want automatic failover and consolidated billing at low to medium volume.
-- You want automatic fallback -- if your preferred provider goes down, OpenRouter re-routes to another that serves the same model
-- You are using multiple models and want unified billing instead of accounts across five different providers
-- You are not sure which provider is fastest or cheapest for your traffic pattern -- OpenRouter can optimize this for you automatically
-- Your volume is low to medium and the convenience outweighs any marginal price difference

-**Choose a direct provider when:**
-- You are running high volume and every fraction of a cent matters -- OpenRouter adds a small markup above provider rates
-- You need provider-specific features like dedicated deployments, fine-tuning, or custom SLAs that are not exposed through a proxy
-- You need strict control over data residency or routing (some compliance situations)
-- The model you want is not on OpenRouter yet (currently the case for GLM-5 and Kimi K2.5)
-- You want to lock in committed use pricing or negotiate directly

-For most developers starting out with these models, OpenRouter is the path of least friction once the models land there.
-For production workloads at scale, benchmarking direct providers and picking the best one -- as Artificial Analysis's provider comparison pages make easy -- is worth the extra setup.
+**Use a direct provider** when volume is high enough that OpenRouter's small markup matters, you need provider-specific features (dedicated deployments, fine-tuning, SLAs), or the model is not yet on OpenRouter.